 Cultivating Healing Community

 I suspect James is speaking of being in accountable relationships, perhaps a small group of some kind where the conditions have been cultivated for redemptive confession to take place.
-That’s why I am a firm believer that every Christian needs a small group of two to four (perhaps a few more, but no more that eight) where relationships have developed enough that this kind of open sharing can take place.
+That’s why I am a firm believer that every Christian needs a small group (somewhere around eight people is ideal, in my opinion) where relationships have developed enough that this kind of open sharing can take place.

 That kind of relationship does not develop overnight.
 It takes time.
 It takes a track record of confidentiality.
 It takes the absolute certainly that your fellow group members have your back.
 It must be a safe place.
 It has to be a group where you know that the others have your best interests in mind.
 And it must be the kind of experience where you have given your spiritual partners permission to look deeply into your soul, ask you penetrating questions, and hold your feet to the fire for your spiritual walk.